-- To compare communities change near and far from the ρ_c we measured the species abundance distribution - 15 (SAD) and calculated the rank abundance diagrams (RAD).
+- To compare communities change near and far from the $\rho_c$ we measured the species abundance distribution - 15 (SAD) and calculated the rank abundance diagrams (RAD).
 These diagrams are equivalent to cumulative - distributions and thus are a robust way to visualize the SAD without losing information (Newman 2005).
-We - also calculated richness (S) and the Shannon diversity index (H) for each simulation. - 18 The patch size distribution has been suggested as an early warnings for ecological transitions (Kéfi et al. - 19 2014), besides a more in-depth study is necessary to reliably identify early warnings we present these as a first - 20 step in this new kind of models.
+We - also calculated richness (S) and the Shannon diversity index (H) for each simulation. - The patch size distribution has been suggested as an early warnings for ecological transitions (Kéfi et al. 2014), - 19 although a more in-depth study is necessary to reliably identify early warnings we present these as a first step - 20 in this new kind of models.
 The difference with previous models of phase transition in ecology (Kéfi et al. - 2011), is that they have one or two species patches and we have from 16 to 256 different species.
-We already - 22 know that the patch size distributions of species in neutral models follow a power law (Houchmandzadeh & - 23 Vallade 2003), besides we added to the neutral model a competitive interaction we expect that the patch size - distribution follows a power law $(f(x) = x^{-\alpha})$ or due to the finite size of the simulations a power law with - exponential cutoff $(f(x) = x^{-\alpha}e^{-\lambda x})$ (Pueyo 2011; Weerman et al. 2012).
-As an alternative model we fitted - an exponential distribution $(f(x) = e^{-\lambda x})$.
-Near the critical point, and after it, we have a species with a - 27 continuous patch that spans all over the area: the spanning species.
-Thus we fitted the patch distribution of - the spanning species and the distribution of all other species aggregated.
-Before the critical point we don not - 29 have a spanning species thus we fitted the patch distribution of the species that has the biggest patch and - 30 also the distribution of all other species excluding the one that has the biggest patch.
+We already - 22 know that the patch size distributions of species in neutral models follow a power law (Houchmandzadeh & - Vallade 2003), although we added a competitive interaction to the neutral model we expect that the patch - size distribution follows a power law $(f(x) = x^{-\alpha})$ or due to the finite size of the simulations a power law - with exponential cutoff $(f(x) = x^{-\alpha}e^{-\lambda x})$ (Pueyo 2011; Weerman et al. 2012).
+As an alternative model we - fitted an exponential distribution $(f(x) = e^{-\lambda x})$ .
+Near the critical point, and after it, we have a species with - 27 a continuous patch that spans all over the area: the spanning species.
+Thus we fitted the patch distribution - of the spanning species and the distribution of all other species aggregated.
+Before the critical point we do - 29 not have a spanning species thus we fitted the patch distribution of the species that has the biggest patch - 30 and also the distribution of all other species excluding the one that has the biggest patch.

-- For each of these species or set of species, we fitted the mentioned 3 discrete distributions using maximum - 2 likelihood methods (Clauset et al. 2009).
-After that we calculated the Akaike information criteria corrected - for small samples (AIC_c) , to select the best model (Burnham & Anderson 2002; Burnham et al. 2011).
-To - characterize the variation of fitted parameters against ρ , we used quantile regression (Cade & Noon 2003).
-All - 5 the analysis were made using the R statistical language (R Core Team 2015), the fitting of patch distributions - 6 was made using mainly the package poweRlaw (Gillespie 2015) and quantile regressions with R package - 7 quantreg (Koenker 2013). - 8 We measured the patch size distribution from simulations in a range of ρ from neutral to niche communities, - using a smaller set than the ones we used to estimate the critical point: $\rho = \{0.0000, 0.0005, 0.0010, 0.0020,$ - 0.0030, 0.004, 0.005, 0.01}, the other parameters were from the first row of table 1 and a Side of 256 sites. - 11 The simulations run up to time 5000 and then we collected the patches every 40 time intervals for 400 time - 12 intervals more each.
+- For each of these species or set of species, we fitted the mentioned 3 discrete distributions using maximum - likelihood methods (Clauset et al. 2009).
+After that we calculated the Akaike information criteria corrected - for small samples $(AIC_c)$ , to select the best model (Burnham & Anderson 2002; Burnham et al. 2011).
+To - characterize the variation of fitted parameters against $\rho$ , we used quantile regression (Cade & Noon 2003).
+All - the analysis were made using the R statistical language (R Core Team 2015), the fitting of patch distributions - 6 was made using mainly the package poweRlaw (Gillespie 2015) and quantile regressions with R package - 7 quantreg (Koenker 2013). - We measured the patch size distribution from simulations in a range of $\rho$ from neutral to niche communities, - using a smaller set than the ones we used to estimate the critical point: $\rho = \{0.0000, 0.0005, 0.0010, 0.0020, 0.00000, 0.00000, 0.0000, 0.0$ - 0.0030, 0.004, 0.005, 0.01}, the other parameters were from the first row of table 1 and a Side of 256 sites. - The simulations run up to time 5000 and then we collected the patches every 40 time intervals for 400 time - 12 intervals more each.
 In some simulations the spanning cluster occupies a great proportion of the landscape in - consequence very few patches remain to estimate a distribution.
 We only fitted a model when there are at - least 20 patches and 5 different patch sizes.

-Application of early warnings to BCI forest data
+15 Application of early warnings to BCI forest data